 I also like the way in which the topics in Computing link together to form a coherent whole.
 ICT had become rather bitty - "Today we're reviewing a web-page, but tomorrow we're making a spreadsheet" - but almost every topic in Computing (apart from possibly the e-safety aspects) can be linked to another.
 Have a look at this Computing curriculum map as an example of how it can be done.

 So, is Computing new and exciting, or is it business-as-usual-with-a-bit-of-Scratch?
 Well, it's both.

 You could do some of the same tasks as you did before, just with a different emphasis.
-As Computing is more academic, it's a good opportunity to reappraise the point of some of the lessons.
+As Computing is more conceptual, it's a good opportunity to reappraise the point of some of the lessons.
 With ICT tasks, quite often we were concerned with what the result looked like; with Computing, we should be more concerned about how it works.

 Students could still make a web-page, for example, but instead of thinking about audience in terms of wording, preferred colours and fonts, etc., you could discuss audience requirements in technical terms - the limitations of the device that people might use to look at the page, whether Curlz MT is available on the iPhone, and how much of your data allowance would be required to download that poorly-compressed image.